Go Ad-Free

 Allergies to Dairy Are Fairly Common:

-A recent review demonstrates that more than 10 percent of US adults have food allergies, with shellfish and milk most common (Gupta et al, JAMA Network Open, Jan.
+A review several years ago demonstrated that more than 10 percent of US adults had food allergies, with shellfish and milk most common (JAMA Network Open, Jan.
 4, 2019).
 People who suspect an allergy would do well to see a doctor about allergy testing.
+Avoiding the allergen may be the best way to limit suffering from sinusitis.

 Rate this article